kekker/demo/content/docs/scenarios/purchase-order.md

 If everything is fine you'll receive response code `200`.
 The Deal identifier is in the response body [UID].
 Save it and add to further requests.

-## 2. At PrivEth-1 node change the Deal status to Issued
+## 2. At Buyer node change the Deal status to Issued

 Use `POST`-method call `/api/deals/setstatus`.
 The JSON specification of the new Deal status is indicated as the request data.
 In our case: